gcallah/work/proposal/prop.md

 including children and women.
 It was in this context that reflections on work were more frequent among influential philosophers.
-We paid special attention to represent the plurality of political views from Marx to the social teachings of the church, and also of the new generation of female philosophers from the early twentieth century (Edith Stein, Hannah Arendt) to our time (Martha Nussbaum).
+We paid special attention to represent the plurality of political views from Marx to the social teachings of the church, and also of the new generation of female philosophers such as Edith Stein and Hannah Arendt.
 We also wanted to show that theorist and historians of capitalism (Adam Smith or Max Weber) can easily find their place beside critics of capitalism, including the social teaching of the church or new natural law theory.
-On the advice of our reviewer, we are happy to include a chapter on Veblen, and another one on a recent author, to bring our story up-to-date, on Martha Nussbaum’s cooperation with Amartya Sen on the capability approach.
+On the advice of our reviewer, we are happy to include a chapter on Veblen (we are searching for a contributor for this chapter), and another one on recent authors, to bring our story up-to-date, by including a chapter on Geuss and Graber.